6A7573743469736162656C/Ethereal_Reverie/SECURITY.md

 - Feature requests
 - Design or usability feedback

-Feel free to reach out to doctorinternet@icloud.com.
+Feel free to reach out to admin@etherealreverie.es.

 Constructive feedback is always welcome and helps me make the site better.